HPSO & the Garden Conservancy Open Day Tour

 This year's garden details:

-Extensive details about each of these gardens is available in the HPSO Quarterly, Spring Issue.
+Extensive details about each of these gardens will be available in the HPSO Quarterly, Summer Issue.

 VOLUNTEERS ARE NEEDED:

 If you would like to have free admission to each of the five gardens on the tour, please volunteer (HPSO members only).
 Shifts are from 9:30am to 1pm or from 12:45pm to 4:15pm.
-Please contact Liz Wiersema (or call 503-620-9188) with your information: phone contact, email, shift request, etc. Thank you.
+Please contact Liz Wiersema (or call 503-620-9188) if you need answers to specific questions.
+Otherwise volunteer now here.